 Precinct 4 bus drivers are unable to provide individual assistance to passengers.
 The staff of multicare facilities must provide enough staff/volunteers to ensure the safety of passengers.
 The accompanying staff/volunteers must not be residents of the facility and must be at least 18 years of age.
 Please refer to the following guidelines to determine the number of staff/volunteers required to accompany passengers:

-- One staff member/volunteer is required for each passenger who uses a wheelchair or walker.
+- One staff member/volunteer is required for each passenger who uses a wheelchair, walker, or cane.

 - One staff member/volunteer is required for every three ambulatory passengers.

 - Conduct a wheelchair brake test.
 If the brakes fail to hold in place, make plans to secure a properly functioning wheelchair: wheelchairs with faulty brakes will not be loaded onto the bus.
 Brake failure during transporting is very dangerous!

 - Oxygen tanks and spare tanks must be placed/transported in a carry-on bag that will remain with the passenger at all times.

 Facilities are responsible for the overall care of passengers’ special needs throughout the duration of a trip while on a Precinct 4 bus.
 These responsibilities include but are not limited to: